Rhys Ruddock

-Rhys Ruddock (born 13 November 1990) is a professional rugby union player.
+Rhys Ruddock (born 13 November 1990) is a former professional rugby union player.
 He played for Leinster and Ireland.
-He plays in the backrow, at 6 or 8.
+He played in the backrow, at 6 or 8.
 In the 2009/2010 season, he captained the Irish U20s to winning the Six Nations Championship.
+He retired at the end of the 22-23 URC season.

 Rhys is the son of Welshman and former Wales and Leinster coach Mike Ruddock and Bernadette Mary Ruddock who is Irish.
 Born in Dublin and raised in Wales, he opted to follow his brother Ciaran Ruddock in joining the Leinster Academy from Ospreys youth, where he subsequently joined the Irish team soon after.
 He made his Leinster debut against his father's old club Newport Gwent Dragons.